When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 Sometimes, the pain lingers for days and days with no sign of relief.

-So, is it time to go to the doctor?
-Maybe a Chiropractor?
+So, is it time to be real about your health and see a Chiropractor?

 You Can't Sleep

-It still might not be that serious, but if your pain is keeping you up at night, it's probably worth checking out.
+It still might not be that serious, but if your pain is keeping you up at night, it's may be worth checking out.

-If it's keeping you up at night and you have a fever, please don't hesitate to see your doctor.
+If you have a fever, please don't hesitate to see a doctor.

 Getting an infection like that diagnosed early could save your life.